quantumarmadillo/quantumarmadillo/README.md

 - ⚡ Fun fact: Spock actually had 3 ears.

 <!--
 Do we know that the briefcase is about?
-Was Vapor a TOP LEVEL spy at Olympus for National Donut Pluckers International?
-Possibly not.
+Was GCHQ named after Vapor One Eternal?
+That much that?
 -->